In Excel 2010, the COVAR function has been replaced by the COVARIANCE.P function, which has improved accuracy.

 This gives the result 16.633125, which indicates a positive correlation between the two sets of values.

-Further examples of the Excel Covar function are provided on the Microsoft Office website.
+For further examples of the Excel Covar function, see the Microsoft Office website.

 If you get an error from the Excel Covar Function, this is likely to be one of the following: